Trey42/Infinity-Squares/README.txt

 MAKE SURE YOU PLAY THE GAME IN FULLSCREEN.

-**NOTE** INFINITY SQUARES WILL ONLY RUN PROPERLY ON A NATIVE LINUX INSTALLATION.
+**NOTE** INFINITY SQUARES WILL ONLY RUN PROPERLY ON A NATIVE LINUX INSTALLATION AND YOU MUST HAVE THE LATEST VERSION OF OCAML AND THE DEFAULT GRAPHICS LIBRARY INSTALLED.
 ================================================================================
 ================================================================================
 ================================================================================